NRHowell/Lab_bench_calculators/README.md

               - Takes halflife and isoptope data from https://radioactivedecay.github.io/

-These are all personal coding projects I have started in order to learn more about coding in general.
+These are all personal projects I have started in order to learn more about coding and computing in general.
-I'll continue to add too
+I'll continue to add tools I make, and that I find useful, as I complete them.

 All feedback and suggestions are welcome.

+Thanks!